Siegfried & Roy: Career

-2003 Tiger Accident
+2003 tiger accident

 During a show at the Mirage on October 3, 2003, Horn was attacked by a seven-year-old, 400 lb white tiger named Mantacore (sometimes misspelled as "Montecore").
 After being introduced, Mantacore incorrectly moved towards the front of the stage towards the audience.
 As Horn tried to move him into place, the tiger bit into his sleeve.
 Horn lightly struck the tiger on the nose with the microphone, and the tiger eventually released him.
 However, as Horn retreated, the tiger leapt at him and knocked him down.
 Mantacore then bit into his neck and dragged him offstage.
 He was finally released after trainers discharged a fire extinguisher to distract the tiger and jammed their index fingers into its mouth.
-Horn was critically injured: he suffered a stroke (either before or after the attack), had his spine severed, lost a large amount of blood and had permanent impairment to his motor and verbal abilities (including partial paralysis on the left side of his body).
+Horn was critically injured: he suffered a stroke (after the attack), had his spine severed, lost a large amount of blood and had permanent impairment to his motor and verbal abilities (including partial paralysis on the left side of his body).
 The video of the attack taken by the theater cameras was never publicly released.
 While en route to the hospital, Horn described Mantacore as "a great cat" and stated that he wanted no harm to be done to the tiger; Horn claimed that Mantacore was actually trying to help him after the stroke.
 The show, which had a staff of 267 cast and crew members, was then shut down.

 In March 2019, trainer Chris Lawrence, who tried to help Horn during the incident, leading to post-traumatic stress disorder, alleged that Horn treated the animals "like props" and that this reason was covered up to protect the brand.
 The duo dismissed Lawrence's claims, saying he "had problems with his life anyway".